-'Cross zonal capacity' 'Cross zonal capacity allocation means the capability of the interconnected system to accommodate energy transfer between bidding zones.
-This cross zonal capacity can be used by market participants in the energy market or by TSOs for the exchange of balancing capacity or sharing of reserves. means the algorithm applied for the allocation of optimisation function' CZC to the balancing capacity market within a balancing capacity cooperation in which balancing capacity is exchanged with the objective function to maximize the sum of welfare of the balancing capacity market and the SDAC market 'Balancing capacity cooperation' means at least two TSOs that apply the exchange of balancing capacity or sharing of reserves in a geographical area separated by a bidding zone border 'Day-ahead Market timeframe' means the timeframe of the electricity market until the day-ahead market gate closure time, where, for each market time unit, products are traded the day prior to delivery.
-'Contracting of balancing capacity' means a process at a certain point in time where balancing service providers' bids in a balancing capacity auction are selected after the gate closure time and the balancing service providers are informed about their selected bids 'Procurement of balancing capacity' means a range of processes during a certain time period and ranges from creating a balancing capacity auction until the selection of balancing capacity bids at the gate closure time (the Contracting of balancing capacity), and informing the balancing service providers about their selected bids.
-'Intraday Market timeframe' means the timeframe of the electricity market after intraday cross- zonal gate opening time and before intraday cross zonal gate closure time, where for each market time unit, products are traded prior to the delivery of the traded products.
+'Cross zonal capacity' means the capability of the interconnected system to accommodate energy transfer between bidding zones.
+This cross zonal capacity can be used by market participants in the energy market or by TSOs for the exchange of balancing capacity or sharing of reserves.
+'Cross zonal capacity allocation means the role to operate the algorithm applied for the allocation of optimization function' CZC to the balancing capacity market within a balancing capacity cooperation in which balancing capacity is exchanged with the objective function to maximize the sum of welfare of the balancing capacity market and the SDAC market 'Balancing capacity procurement means the role to operate the algorithm applied for the optimization function' optimization of the procurement of balancing capacity within balancing capacity cooperation in which balancing capacity is exchanged.
+'Balancing capacity cooperation' means two or more TSOs that apply the exchange of balancing capacity or sharing of reserves in a geographical area divided into two or more bidding zones.
+'Day-ahead Market timeframe' means the timeframe of the electricity market until the day-ahead market gate closure time, where, for each market time unit, products are traded the day prior to delivery.
+'Intraday Market timeframe' means the timeframe of the electricity market after intraday crosszonal gate opening time and before intraday cross zonal gate closure time, where for each market time unit, products are traded prior to the delivery of the traded products.
 'Market coupling operator' means the role of Matching Orders for all Bidding Zones, taking into account Allocation Constraints and Cross Zonal Capacity and thereby implicitly allocating capacity for the Day Ahead and Intraday timeframes.
 'Single Day-Ahead Coupling' means the auctioning process where collected orders are matched, and cross zonal capacity is allocated simultaneously for different bidding zones in the day-ahead market.
-'Single Intra-Day Coupling' means the auctioning process where collected orders are matched, and cross zonal capacity is allocated simultaneously for different bidding zones in the intraday market.